SiddharthSahani/Qt-File-System-Widget/readme.md

 ## How it works
 - Widget contains a list of QTreeView displayed using QSplitter
 - Each view displays a filtered QFileSystemModel
-- Filtering is done using a subclass of QSortFilterProxyModel and fnmatch
+- Filtering is done by fnmatch and subclassing QSortFilterProxyModel

 ---
 ### TODO (after initial commit)
+- [x] Ask for confirmation when removing an item
-- A workaround for removing a directory
+- [ ] A workaround for removing a directory
-- Implement drag and drop for moving items around
+- [ ] Implement drag and drop for moving items around
-- Setting up user-defined conditions for creating/renaming/removing items
+- [ ] Setting up user-defined conditions for creating/renaming/removing items

 ---